NEW MEMBER OFFER!

-This Drill Will Help You Find a Path Through the Mogul Maze
+This Drill Will Help You Find a Path Through the Moguls

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Myth: The really great skiers you see ripping zipper lines down moguls know exactly where and when to turn.
+Myth: The really great skiers you see ripping zipper lines down moguls know exactly where and when to turn and don’t need any help learning how to ski moguls.

 That belief is probably the biggest hoax in skiing, one that’s kept many intermediate and even advanced skiers from succeeding in the bumps.
-Skiers desperate to conquer moguls believe that they must attack them from top to bottom with a fully fledged plan in place, knowing exactly where they’re going to turn before they even start down the run.
+Skiers desperate to conquer moguls believe they must attack them from top to bottom with a fully-fledged plan, knowing exactly where they will turn before they even start down the run.
 They think that without a plan, they’ll never make it down alive.

 Here’s the thing: Even great skiers have no idea what their plan is in moguls.
-Moguls are chaos (at least, at resorts they are), and so experts have to improvise just like everyone else.
+Moguls are chaos (at least, at resorts, they are), so experts must improvise how to ski moguls just like everyone else.
 They may be more skilled and can react more quickly, but they still figure out their line as they go.

 Related: This is how you avoid crashing into trees when skiing the glades